 How to change weekly spending and income to monthly

-Weekly amount ÷ 7 (days) x 30 (average number of days in a month) For example, if you earn £200 a week, the calculation would be:
+Weekly amount x 52 ÷ 12.
+For example, if you earn £200 a week, the calculation would be:

-To know how much you can afford to have as pocket money, you first need to know how much there is to use in the first place.
-Take the cash you have coming in and work it out over the right period of time for the type of budget you’re putting together.
+To start your budget you first need to know how much money you have coming in.
+List all the types of income you have and work it out over the right period of time for the type of budget you’re putting together.
 Don’t forget to consider all your kinds of regular income:

 Now it’s time to get to grips with everything that’s coming out of your account.
 Put all the big things in like rent, regular small payments such as any classes or sports you do and, if you like, estimate how much goes on stuff that changes in total cost every week, like the food shopping and fuel for the car.